Do-it-yourself repairs can save both residents and owners money

-There are many repairs that require a professional, but even for the below-average do-it-yourselfer, there are many tasks they can easily perform that can save them, and their landlords, a pricey house call from a tradesman.
+There are many repairs that require a professional, but even for the below-average do-it-yourselfer, there are many tasks they can easily perform that can save them, and the property owners, a pricey house call from a tradesman.

 “Virtual repairs is what we call it,” said Billy Wardlaw, senior operations manager at Mynd Management, a property management company.
 “We’ll send YouTube videos of how to fix things and let tenants do some of those repairs by themselves.”